MarvellousSoft/MarvInc/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program (file LICENSE.txt).
+You should have received a copy of the GNU General Public License along with this program ([right here](https://github.com/MarvellousSoft/MarvInc/blob/dev/LICENSE.txt)).
 If not, see <https://www.gnu.org/licenses/>.

 All Marvellous Inc. assets, except foreign assets with their own license, are under **Creative Commons Attribution-NoDerivatives 4.0 International Public License**.
-You can read the full license in ASSETS-LICENSE.txt in the folder _assets_.
+You can read the full license [here](https://github.com/MarvellousSoft/MarvInc/blob/dev/ASSETS-LICENSE.txt).

 # Marvellous Inc.